Sermons

 11 December 2016

 Have you ever bought something you’ve seen advertised and then been disappointed once you’ve gotten it home?
 Over the years I’ve fallen for a few items on TV shopping.
-As I’m pounding my way on the cross-trainer at the gym there is an ad on the TV above me showing people standing on a vibrating… Read more
+As… Read more

 The God of all hope